ProAI/intlized-components/README.md

 There are some i18n packages out there for react and in my opinion [`react-intl`](https://github.com/yahoo/react-intl) is the best one.
 The [`intl-messageformat`](https://github.com/yahoo/intl-messageformat) and [`intl-relativeformat`](https://github.com/yahoo/intl-relativeformat), which are part of `react-intl`, are great.
 That's why `intlized-components` use them, too.
 So you can define your messages the same way you would do it with `react-intl`.
 But then why write another i18n package?
 There are two things I thought we can do better:

 1. Write less boilerplate code.
-2. More specific way to define input placeholders, image titles etc.
+2. Define translations for a specific prop (e.g. placeholder prop on input components)

 Have a look at the example below and decide yourself if this library did solve these problems. :)